Dr. Kenneth DeRemer

 Certified Veterinary Technicians (CVT)

-I have been with Peninsula Dog and Cat Clinic since 2009.
+I joined the fabulous team at Peninsula Dog & Cat Clinic in 2009 after completing an internship in their animal hospital.
 That same year, I graduated from a veterinary assisting program with a 4.0 GPA.
-I am working toward the goal of becoming a certified veterinary technician.
-I am owned by my cat "Reggie", my boxer "Marley", and my chihuahua named "Bella".
+I worked very hard to move my way up the clinic ranks; and in March, 2013 I achieved my goal of becoming a Certified Veterinary Technician.
+When I am not working at the clinic, I enjoy being in the outdoors and gardening.
+At home I am owned by my cat "Reggie", my boxer "Marley", and my chihuahua named "Bella".

 Shortly after Peninsula Dog and Cat Clinic opened, I was hired on as a receptionist and an assistant.
 I have been working with Dr. DeRemer since the spring of 2007, and now also work at his other practice in Troutdale.
 Currently I have three cats; Doom, Danger and Ayame.
 I have had other pets in the past; dogs, sugar gliders, fish, mice and a turtle.
 In my spare time I like to play guitar, brew homemade beer and play disc golf.